FMR's (ongoing) equity journey

 We can all agree on this truth: water is life.
 And here in the Twin Cities, the Mississippi River is our wellspring.
 No matter your background, race, or circumstance we all depend on the Big River.

 At FMR we believe that the Mississippi River belongs to us all, and its gifts should flow equally to everyone in our community.
 Furthermore, we know that environmental problems disproportionately burden communities of color, indigenous peoples and low-income communities.
-(Just one example: Northern Metals metal recycling plant on the North Minneapolis riverfront violated air quality standards for decades, contributing to heavy metal poisoning and high asthma rates in the area.)
+(Just one example: Northern Metals metal recycling plant on the North Minneapolis riverfront may have violated air quality standards for years, contributing to heavy metal poisoning and high asthma rates in the area.)

 With these truths in mind, we explicitly addressed issues of equity when we developed our strategic plan in 2016.
 With input from our board, staff, advisors and partners, we made big goals to better engage the region's diverse communities and internally become more inclusive of cultural and racial diversity.